Darren-Tham/Cinema-E-Booking-System/README.md

    docker run -p 3000:3000 cinemaebookingsystem:latest

+3. Client will be hosted at http://localhost:3000/

+# Running the backend container

+1. Build the image

+    docker build --pull --rm -f "backend.dockerfile" -t cinemaebookingsystem:latest "."

+2. Create and run container

+    docker run -p 8080:8080 cinemaebookingsystem:latest

-3. Website will be hosted at http://localhost:3000/
+3. Server will be hosted at http://localhost:3000/

+    Currently since there's no implementation, the container closes instantly after running.
+Might not work, will see once there's actual endpoints and implementation added.

 ## Getting Started